rachmanr/Blog-Deadline-Generator/README.md

 # Blog Deadline Generator
-This script assigns two deadlines per student per term (4 total), subject to:
+This script assigns two deadlines per term (4 total) to each student, subject to:

-- A minimum gap between deadlines
+- A minimum gap between a student's deadlines in a single term
-- A maximum number of students per date
+- A maximum number of students with a given deadline
 - Exclusion of reading week and/or midterm week dates

-It outputs a CSV file with assigned dates for each student.
+It outputs a CSV file with the four assigned dates for each student.

 ## Files
-- deadline_scheduler.py — main script
+- deadlines.py — main script
 - names.csv — input file (one name per row, no header - must be uploaded)
 - assigned_dates.csv — output file (generated after running)